cerasumat/DistLock/README.md

 # DistLock
-distrubute lock impleted by redis and etcd
+distribute lock impleted by redis and etcd